grafana/mimir/cmd/mimirtool/README.md

 # Mimir Tools

-This repo contains tools used for interacting with [Mimir](https://github.com/grafana/mimir).
+This tool is used to interact with user-facing Mimir APIs.

 - [mimirtool](#mimirtool): Interacts with user-facing Mimir APIs and backend storage components